 As communities grow and diversify, faith becomes an increasingly significant factor, and each religion offers a unique solution to the concerns of the community.
 How do today’s young adults view religion and spirituality?
 Is religion hampering science?
 Why is there a growing number of “spiritual but not religious”?

-Hosted by Henry Mack, Ph.D., Viewpoint attempts to answer these and other questions in an effort to foster communication within the community and help educate viewers on different points of view.
+Hosted by Henry Mack, Ph.L., Viewpoint attempts to answer these and other questions in an effort to foster communication within the community and help educate viewers on different points of view.

 When long-time host Steve Gushee passed away in April 2013, it was a difficult road ahead to find someone who could fill his shoes.
 In October 2013, Henry Mack officially took over the roll as host of Viewpoint.

-Henry Mack is an Honors College Fellow and Philosophy Professor at Florida International University and an Instructor of Epistemology at Carrollton School in Miami, Florida.
+Henry Mack is an Honors College Fellow and Philosophy Professor at Florida International University and an Instructor of Epistemology at Carrollton School of the Sacred Heart in Miami, Florida.

 An advocate of higher education, Henry frequently lectures on the future of the humanities and liberal arts in a globalized world.
 Henry is also an active board member of the Young Associates of the Coral Gables Museum, a group of young professionals whose primary concern is the proliferation of the arts and culture in Miami-Dade County.

-He holds multiple graduate degrees in philosophy and theology from The Catholic University of America in Washington, DC.
-His current teaching interests include theories of ethics, phenomenology, and medieval metaphysics.
+He holds multiple graduate degrees in philosophy and theology from The Catholic University of America in Washington, DC and is currently a pursuing a doctoral degree in higher education administration.
+His current teaching interests include theories of ethics and knowledge and medieval metaphysics.